ibm-cloud-docs/vpc/fl-iam.md

 | Operator on Subnet     | (to Subnet scope)           |
 | Operator on VPC           | (to VPC scope)              |
 | Operator on virtual server instance | (to Instance or Interface scope) |
 {: caption="Table 3.
-IAM roles only if the target scope is being changed" caption-side="top"}
+IAM roles only if the target scope is being changed" caption-side="bottom"}

 Each aggregator creates a separate stream of data to COS.
 Since you can create a flow log collector that associates data that is captured from multiple interface IDs with a single COS bucket, each bucket needs a folder structure for holding data.
 {: note}